seifhassine/REasy-Wiki/REasy-GUI/README.md

 # REasy GUI Documentation

-This section contains guides and documentation for the **REasy graphical user interface**, including initial setup, project workflows and the built-in editors and tools.
+This section contains guides and documentation for the **REasy graphical user interface**, including initial setup, project workflows, supported file types and the built-in editors and tools.

 ---